2025 Federal Transition

 - Continuation awards and prior approvals that require sponsor staff review may be delayed.

 - Compliance requirements and assurances for sponsored programs might change.
-Please forward any new assurance requests to the Office of Sponsored Programs and Regulatory Compliance Services (SPS@ncsu.edu) and your College Research Office.
+Please forward any new assurance requests, including certifications, questionnaires or data requests, to SPARCS at SPS@ncsu.edu and your College Research Office.

 - Researchers should expect limited communication from their federal program and grant management officers during this transition period.